graviraja/100-Days-of-NLP/architectures/README.md

 ![bert](../assets/images/architectures/bert_size.png)

 There are many good online available resources to understand the BERT architecure.
-I can't any better than that.
+I can't explain any better than that.
 So here I try to implement the basic version of BERT.
 Refer to the following resources for better understanding of BERT.

 Resources: